bnreplah/Veracode-Best-Practices/README.md

 Identify your attack surface

-- Idenitfy Admins, New Users, Teams, App Workflow, and Security Champions
+- Identify Admins, New Users, Teams, App Workflow, and Security Champions
 - Identify the requirements and stretch goal in regards to a Remediation Plan
 - Identify those who would need access to veracode
 - Identify the role team structure, know what roles each team will have within.
+- Identify any email lists or distribution lists to be used for notifications
 - Identify your attack surface